p4cket-hunt3r/nmap-masscan-auto-tool-/README.md

 ```
 ### ⚠️ Masscan on Termux (Android):
 Masscan is not available in default Termux repositories.
-If you are using Termux, you can:

-- Skip Masscan scanning
-- Or manually compile from source (advanced users only)
+- So masscan not run in termux
-- Or run the tool from a Linux machine (Kali, Ubuntu) or Windows for full features
+-  run the tool from a Linux machine (Kali, Ubuntu) or Windows for full features
 ---
 After installation manually run this command: